 - To be full of joy when looking at an oeuvre is not a little thing.

-* Hans / Jean Arp, source of artist quotes and talk on Dada art & life: a late remark by Hans Arp made in Galerie Denise René in 1962, this quote is also the last line in the art book “Jours effeuillés: Poèmes, essaies, souvenirs”, Gallimard, Paris 1966, p.
-571 (famous German-French sculptor, painter and poet in Dadaism / Surrealism, creating sculpture, paintings, collages, poems; biography below)
+* Hans / Jean Arp, quote on joy in life, in creating art: a late remark by Hans Arp made in Galerie Denise René in 1962, this quote is also the last line in the art book “Jours effeuillés: Poèmes, essaies, souvenirs”, Gallimard, Paris 1966, p.
+571

-Hans Jean Arp, not sourced quotes by the Dada artist on artworks and sculptures (creating abstract art, poetry, writings, collages and paintings)
+Hans Jean Arp: his not sourced art quotes by the Dada artist on sculpture art

-- Art is a fruit that grows in man. (art life quotes, Hans / Jean Arp: Dada / Surrealism)
+– Art is a fruit that grows in man. (short great quote b Hans / Jean Arp)

-- The cynicism of Dadaists is a mask. (art life quotes, Hans / Jean Arp: Dada / Surrealism)
+– The cynicism of Dadaists is a mask.
+(Arp, short quote on Dada)

-- Dada is for dreams, colourful paper masks, kettledrums, sound poems, concretions, poem statistics, for things that are not far from picking flowers and making bouquets. (art life quotes, Hans / Jean Arp: Dada / Surrealism)
+Dada is for dreams, colourful paper masks, kettledrums, sound poems, concretions, poem statistics, for things that are not far from picking flowers and making bouquets. (art quote, Hans / Jean Arp)

-- Soon silence will have passed into legend.
+– Soon silence will have passed into legend.
 Man has turned his back on silence.
 Day after day he invents machines and devices that increase noise and distract humanity from the essence of life, contemplation, meditation, tooting, howling, screeching, booming, crashing, whistling, grinding, and trilling bolster his ego.
 His anxiety subsides.
-His inhuman void spreads monstrously like grey vegetation. (art lifequotes, Hans / Jean Arp: Dada / Surrealism)
+His inhuman void spreads monstrously like grey vegetation. (art statement of Hans Arp)

-Hans Jean Arp, biography of the famous artist, sculptor and poet in Dada and Surrealism
+Hans Jean Arp, biography and life facts of the Dada artist, poet and sculptor

-Hans Arp /Jean Arp was a famous German-French artist of Dada; sculptor, painter, poet and a founding member of early Dada in Switzerland and Germany.
-He strived to achieve an art which was highly anonymous, general and impersonal, as appeared in his art-cooperation with Dadaist Kurt Schwitters (read Arp’s quotes) As a consequence of this art-option he made also a lot of art together with Sophie Arp-Taeuber, whom he married in 1922.
+Hans Arp /Jean Arp was a famous German-French artist in the Dada art movement.
+He became sculptor, painter, poet and a founding member of early Dada in Switzerland and Germany.
+Arp wanted to achieve an art which was highly anonymous, general and impersonal, as appeared in his art-cooperation with the great Dadaist artist Kurt Schwitters (see Arp’s quotes).
+As a consequence of this art-option Arp made also a lot of collage and graphic-art together with Sophie Arp-Taeuber, whom he married in 1922.

 After his Dada involvement Hans / Jean Arp engaged himself with French Surrealism and lived and worked in Paris and in Zurich with his wife.
 Between 1927 and 1929 both stayed in Strasbourg where they cooperated with Theo van Doesburg in his architectural ‘Aubette’ project.
-It was Ellsworth Kelly, the American Hard Edge artist who visited the Arp’s a lot in Paris during the war; so the young American artist Kelly got encouraged in his new developing Hard Edge ideas by the European artists Hans Arp and Sophie Tauber!
+It was Ellsworth Kelly, the American Hard Edge artist who visited the Arp’s a lot in Paris during the war.
+So the young American artist Kelly got encouraged in his new developing Hard Edge art-ideas by the European artists Hans Arp and Sophie Tauber!

-Hans Jean Arp, art links for more biography facts about his life and creating sculpture art, poetry and collages in Dada
+Hans Jean Arp, links for more biography and life facts & information for his sculpture art in pictures

 * information on life and abstract sculpture by German-French Dada artist Hans (Jean) Arp), on Wikipedia

-* life & art quotes by Dada artist Hans / Jean Arp, in Dutch language
+* life & art statements by Dada artist Hans / Jean Arp, in Dutch language